Board

 Director, Head of Community Development Lending, Charles Schwab

-Neha Shah has committed her career to catalyzing impact capital in the pursuit of shifting economic power to underestimated communities.
-She currently heads up Charles Schwab Bank’s Community Development Lending program, focusing on supporting the capital needs of Community Development Financial Institution in the Western States.
-Prior to Charles Schwab Bank, Ms. Shah worked in various roles at Century Housing and JP Morgan Chase financing affordable housing projects throughout California.
-Ms. Shah earned her Bachelor’s in Economics from the University of California, Los Angeles and her Master’s in Urban Planning from New York University.
-She lives in her native town of Los Angeles with her husband and son.
+Neha is dedicated to driving impact capital to empower underserved communities.
+She leads Charles Schwab Bank’s Community Development Lending program, aiding Community Development Financial Institution funding needs in the Western States.
+Neha previously worked at Century Housing and JP Morgan Chase, financing affordable housing projects in California.
+Neha has a Bachelor’s in Economics from the University of California, Los Angeles and a Master’s in Urban Planning from New York University.
+She resides in Los Angeles with her family.

 Gustavo Lasala

-Gustavo is a seasoned microfinance practitioner passionate about advancing opportunities for underserved communities through capital.
-Prior to becoming President and CEO of PeopleFund he held leadership positions with top-tier community lenders where he was instrumental in their growth at a national level.
-Highlights of his career include: the development of LiftFund’s MMS - an early “lending as a service” platform tailored to microlending in the US; the financial engineering of a $30M asset purchase agreement between LiftFund and Citibank - a first in US microlending; the expansion of Oportun (from 35 to 85 stores) where he was directly responsible for the production of 20,000 loans per month; he redefined the CFO role for Opportunity Fund and put together credit facilities that helped the organization become the largest non-profit microlender in US.
+Gustavo is a seasoned microfinance practitioner passionate about advancing opportunities for underserved communities through access to capital.
+Prior to joining PeopleFund he held leadership positions with leading community leaders, being instrumental in their growth at a national level.
+Highlights of his career include: the development of LiftFund’s MMS, an early “lending as a service” platform tailored to microlending in the US; the financial engineering of a $30MM asset purchase agreement between LiftFund and Citibank - a first in US microlending; the expansion of Oportun from 35 to 85 stores where he was responsible for the production of 20,000 loans per month; redefining the CFO role for Opportunity Fund and structuring credit facilities that helped the organization become the largest nonprofit microlender in the US.
 Most recently he co-founded and managed Listo, an organization providing financial products and services to thousands in California.
-Gustavo has served on the boards of Opportunity Finance Network, Foundation for Women and School of Excellence - San Antonio and holds a Master’s Degree in Business Administration from the University of Texas at Austin.
+Gustavo has served on numerous boards including OFN, AEO, Foundation for Women, School of Excellence, among many others.
+He holds a Master’s Degree in Business Administration from the University of Texas at Austin.

 Eugene Sepulveda